philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 To determine if your tests have passed or failed, you call the [Get JS Unit Test Status](https://wiki.saucelabs.com/display/DOCS/JavaScript+Unit+Testing+Methods#JavaScriptUnitTestingMethods-GetJSUnitTestStatus) method, which accepts a list of job IDs and returns the current status of each job.

-The idea is you call this method periodically until all the jobs are complete.
+The idea is you call this method periodically until all the jobs have completed.

 ```javascript
 request({